Cogdal Vineyards Collection

 Vin Blanc (Dry) - Crisp and refreshing, this wine starts with green apple flavors and finishes with a pleasant burst of citrus notes on the palate.
 Awarded a Silver Medal at 2019 International Taster's Guild Wine Judging.

 Riesling-American (Semi-Sweet) - This old favorite is like biting into a juicy apple, starting out smooth, sweet and fruity and ending with a pleasant mouthwatering finish.
 (SOLD OUT UNTIL 2021)

 Made with maple syrup harvested from the vineyard property.

 Maple - Unique, elegant and rich with aromas of caramel and butterscotch on the nose and a sweet nutty mouth finish.
-CURRENTLY SOLD OUT
+NOW AVAILABLE - ONLY 8 CASES

 Cogdal Vineyards Collection

 These reds are great examples of the potential for Michigan reds.
 They compare favorably with wines from any region.